Normalization of Deviance: The Pathway to Disaster

 When Deviance Leads to Disaster

-On January 28, 1986, the Space Shuttle Challenger exploded shortly after takeoff, killing all astronauts on board and demolishing the spacecraft.
+On January 28, 1986, the Space Shuttle Challenger exploded shortly after takeoff, killing all seven astronauts on board and demolishing the spacecraft.
 Again, the cause was Normalization of Deviance.
-Persistent O-ring damage went unaddressed because a backup system was in place, and O-ring damage was accepted as normal.
+Persistent O-ring damage on the solid fuel rocket boosters went unaddressed because a secondary O-ring was in place, and O-ring damage was accepted as normal.
 An attitude of “nothing bad has happened yet” existed at high levels of the organization.
 Despite concerns from technical personnel, schedule pressures and a lack of perceived vulnerability prevailed.
-Low temperatures on the launch day contributed to the catastrophic failure.
+Low temperatures on the launch day sealed Challenger’s fate.
+Temperatures were well below the certified O-ring launch temperature of approximately 53°F and there was ice on the launchpad, but despite pushback from the booster rocket designer and NASA engineers, schedule trumped safety.
+The disastrous results delayed the program several years as the issue was addressed.

 Investigations into both shuttle accidents revealed deep-seated cultural issues at NASA that drove this behavior: